vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 **Liquidity providers will need to actively manage their commitment.** Amending and cancelling commitments is possible, but only if the market can function without that liquidity commitment by meeting its target stake.
 It is not possible to cancel the individual limit orders that are created from a liquidity commitment.

 ### Target stake for a market
-The market's liquidity requirement, or its target stake, is derived from the maximum open interest observed over a rolling time window.
+The market's liquidity requirement, or its target stake, is the measurement of how much stake is the ideal committed to a market, relative to what is on the market at the time.
+It is derived from the maximum open interest observed over a rolling time window.

-Target stake is used by the protocol to calculate the market's liquidity fee level from liquidity commitments, and trigger liquidity monitoring auctions if there's an imbalance between it and the total stake (sum of all liquidity commitments).
+Target stake is used by the protocol to:
+* Calculate the market's liquidity fee level from liquidity commitments
+* Trigger a liquidity monitoring auction if there's an imbalance between target stake and total stake (sum of all liquidity commitments)

-### Liquidity obligation calculations
+### Calculations: Liquidity obligation
 The liquidity obligation is calculated from the liquidity commitment amount using the `stake_to_ccy_siskas` network parameter as:

 `liquidity_obligation_in_ccy_siskas = stake_to_ccy_siskas ⨉ liquidity_commitment`

+Here, `ccy` stands for 'currency'.
+Liquidity measure units are 'currency siskas', e.g. ETH or USD siskas.
+This is because the calculation is basically `volume ⨉ probability of trading ⨉ price of the volume` and the price of the volume is in the said currency.

 Liquidity obligation is considered to be met when the `volume ⨉ probability of trading ⨉ price of orders` of all liquidity providers, per each order book side, measured separately, is at least `liquidity_obligation_in_ccy_siskas`.